 Carpal tunnel injury is mostly a result of doing the same kind of task with your hands over and over at work over an extended period of time.
-A common cause is typing, but this syndrome can be caused by a wide variety of tasks that consist of precise and repetitive actions using your hands.
+A common cause is typing, but this syndrome can be caused by a wide variety of tasks that consist of precise and repetitive actions using your hands, such as working in an assembly line.